clarkgrubb/data-tools/README.md

     tab-to-csv             convert tab delimited file to CSV

-    tawk                   awk, but uses tabs for FS and OFS by default

     tokenize               extract words from English language text

     trim-tsv               trim whitespace from fields of TSV file